equalframework/equal-doc/docs/usage/views.md

 ## Form views

 **Forms** allow to view and edit individual objects.
-It is possible to define as many views as desired, the only constraint is the definition of a default view.
+It is possible to define as many views as desired, and a given entity should always have default form view (`{entity}.form.default.json`).

-A form should contain all the fields present in its corresponding class, except for the fields that are of type computed.
-The most used properties of a form view are `name`, `description`, `layout`, `groups`, `sections`, `rows` and `columns`.
-Theses describe the view and design the layout for it by grouping it and assigning the rows and columns.
+Forms views are JSON objects that describe the layout for viewing and editing a given entity, by grouping fields within rows and columns.

 ### Minimal example